 01 of 07

-Custom vanity with functional storage, custom lighting, glass tile accents in the shower and behind the mirrors, heated travertine floors, an air-jetted tub and a fully outfitted master closet make this space perfect for getting ready in the morning or unwinding at the end of a busy day.
+Custom vanity with functional storage, custom lighting, glass tile accents in the shower and behind the mirrors, heated travertine floors, an air-jetted tub, and a fully outfitted primary closet make this space perfect for getting ready in the morning or unwinding at the end of a busy day.

 02 of 07